Curved operadic calculus: Introduction

 \begin{theoremintro}[Theorem \ref{Koszulity of uO}] The unital groupoid-colored operad $u\mathcal{O}$ is a Koszul operad and its Koszul dual curved groupoid-colored cooperad is given by $c\mathcal{O}^\vee$ up to suspension. \end{theoremintro}

 In particular, this result implies that there is a Koszul curved twisting morphism

-From this curved twisting morphism, one obtains a first adjunction Bar-Cobar adjunction using the classical methods of \cite{LodayVallette12},\cite{grignou2019}.
-This adjunction recovers the Bar-Cobar adjunction between unital partial operads and conilpotent curved partial cooperads constructed in \cite{grignou2021}.
-In \textit{loc.cit}, the author endows the unital operads with a model structure where weak-equivalences are given by arity-wise quasi-isomorphisms, and then transfers it along this adjunction to conilpotent curved coaugmented cooperads.
+From this curved twisting morphism, one obtains a first Bar-Cobar adjunction using the classical methods of \cite{LodayVallette12} and \cite{grignou2019}.
+This adjunction recovers the Bar-Cobar adjunction between unital partial operads and conilpotent curved partial cooperads constructed by B. Le Grignou in \cite{grignou2021}.
+In \textit{loc.cit.}, the author endows the category of unital operads with a model structure where weak-equivalences are given by arity-wise quasi-isomorphisms, and then transfers it along this adjunction to conilpotent curved coaugmented cooperads.
 This endows conilpotent curved coaugmented cooperads with a meaningful model structure, and the Bar-Cobar adjunction is shown to be a Quillen equivalence.
 The above theorem provides a new proof that the Bar-Cobar adjunction recovered is indeed a Quillen equivalence.

+Our goal here is to construct another adjunction using the curved twisting morphism $\kappa$, in order to obtain a Koszul dual notion of counital partial cooperads.
+In order so, we generalize the results of D. Lejay and B. Le Grignou in \cite{grignoulejay18} to the groupoid-colored case.
+In \textit{op.cit}, from a curved twisting morphism the authors construct a "complete" Bar-Cobar adjunction between the category of coalgebras over an operad and the category of curved algebras over a curved cooperad.
+The idea is that the Koszul dual of \textit{non-conilpotent} types of coalgebras are \textit{absolute} types of algebras, which are algebraic structures endowed with well-defined infinite sums of operations without any having an underlying topology.